-In response to a shift in demand led expenditure pressures and reductions in grant funding, the Council is taking steps to enable itself, residents and communities to work together as equal partners to meet their future needs and priorities.
+In response to a shift in demand led expenditure pressures and reductions in grant funding, the Council is taking steps to enable itself, residents and communities to work in partnership to meet their future needs and priorities.
 In terms of investment, the Council continues to spend a significant amount of its budget on protecting vulnerable people through its Social Care services.

-In 2021-22 the net cost of Adult & Children's Social Care was £243m, 63% of the Council's net budget, and these costs are currently growing at an unsustainable rate.
+In 2022-23 the net cost of Adult & Children's Social Care was £299.1m, 76% of the Council's net budget, and these costs are currently growing at an unsustainable rate.
 The scale of future challenges will inevitably impact on services and residents to some extent.
 In considering what savings can be made we have taken long term approaches to the development of future services and this approach will help to protect the needs of the most vulnerable people in the district.

-The budget process for 2021-22 adopted a risk-based approach, and in particular prioritised statutory services to vulnerable children, and key frontline services.
+The budget process for 2022-23 adopted a risk-based approach, and in particular prioritised statutory services to vulnerable children, and key frontline services.